Roudranil/Roudranil.github.io/src/pages/about.md

 ## Introduction

-I am Roudranil Das, a masters student of data science at the **Chennai Mathematical Institute**.
-I did my bachelors in mathematics from the **St. Xavier's College, Kolkata**.
+Hey there!
+I'm Roudranil Das, a master's student of data science at the Chennai Mathematical Institute.
+I completed my bachelor's in mathematics from St. Xavier's College, Kolkata.
+Currently, I am working as a data scientist in the Data Science and Innovation team at Kantar Analytics Practice.

-I am primarily interested in all sorts of practical applications of ML to solve interesting problems.
-Specifically I am interested in solving accessibilty problems for people with disabilities with ML.
-Besides, I have a keen interest in the audio and music domain and its intersection with AI.
+I am primarily interested in all sorts of practical applications of ML to solve interesting problems, specifically in solving accessibility problems for people with disabilities using ML.
+I also have a keen interest in the audio and music domain and its intersection with AI.

-Besides I am also a musician!
-I have been playing the mandolin for the past 6 years now, with specialities in Bengali folk music and retro songs.
+Besides my professional interests, I'm a musician and have been playing the mandolin for the past 6 years, specializing in Bengali folk music and retro songs.
 I also play the banjo and the melodica.

-I am an open source enthusiast and a hobbyist linux user.
+As an open-source enthusiast and hobbyist Linux user, I enjoy tinkering with my Linux rice.
 Click [here](/stuff) to view all my nerdy stuff (WIP!).

 ## Coursework